Erik98146/LaunchControl/README.md

 Minor complilation warnings and errors are ok, but if there is a failure you can try to delete the build componenets and it will automatically download them again next time you compile. navigate to ```.esphome/build``` and delete the entire campervan32 folder

-## Usage
-### Web Control Panel
+## Web Control Panel
   The web control panel can be accessed locally or over the internet if your Cerbo has web access
   ### Internet Access (best option if online)
   1. Connect to VRM from your device: https://vrm.victronenergy.com
      - Navigate to Venus OS Large
          - Launch the Node-Red Dashboard
      - Optionally open the *Console* for remote screen access
   Note: if you are receiveing an error about an expired token, refresh the Venus OS Large page and try again.
   ### Local access
   1. Connect your device to the Cerbo wifi access point noted above
   2. Open a web browser to: https://[CERBO IP ADDRESS]:1881/dashboard/page1

+## Cerbo Controls
+The new cerbo controls can be found in the top left corner of the Victron touchscreen.
+Cureently the control allow the launching of device timers and the sleep timer.

+## Waveshare AMOLED Touchscreen